 On August 9th 1968, Paul McCartney recorded Mother Nature's Son for The White Album.
 The only other personnel listed on the track was producer George Martin, who arranged the bass.
-Paul was inspired to write the track by Nat King Cole's song Nature Boy.
-According to Lennon, McCartney was also influenced by a lecture given by Maharishi Mahesh Yogi.
+Paul was inspired to write the track by Nat King Cole's song Nature Boy, and according to Lennon, Paul also drew inspiration from a lecture given by Maharishi Mahesh Yogi.

 "I seem to remember writing Mother Nature's Son at my dad's house in Liverpool.
 I often used to do that if I'd gone up to see him.
 Visiting my family I'd feel in a good mood, so it was often a good occasion to write songs.

 So this was me doing my mother nature's son bit.
 I've always loved the [Nat King Cole] song called Nature Boy: 'There was a boy, a very strange and gentle boy...'
 He loves nature, and Mother Nature's Son was inspired by that song.
 I'd always loved nature, and when Linda and I got together we discovered we had this deep love of nature in common.
 There might have been a little help from John with some of the verses." - Paul McCartney